 At Thorpe Primary School, we believe that pupils learn best when they feel happy and safe.
 The relationships between pupils and staff are integral to learning and the promotion of good behaviour.

-Through the consistent and fair use of this policy, we want:
+Through the consistent and fair use of this policy, our aim is to:

 Our Key Values